VD39/typescript-webpack-boilerplate/README.md

 > Feel free to use. :) This may be extended to be used with [React](https://reactjs.org/), [Vue.js](https://vuejs.org/), and [Angular](https://angular.io/).

+> An Example of this using React: [My portfolio](https://github.com/VD39/portfolio).

 # Prerequisites

 - [NodeJS](https://nodejs.org/en/)